finnhurley/Diffie_Hellman_Key_Exchange/README.md

 - [x] random.seed() for number generation

 In addition to that I want to play around with a few things:
-- [ ] Make proper unit tests for every method in my dh libraries
+- [x] Make proper unit tests for every method in my dh libraries
-- [ ] Clean up diffie_hellman library so that my keygen methods are one function (because they can all be one function)
+- [x] Clean up diffie_hellman library so that my keygen methods are one function (because they can all be one function)
-- [ ] Host/Port manual configuration
-- [ ] Custom Server message
-- [ ] Default messages if no message specified